Drjacky/Momondo/README.md

 # Momondo
-Fetch list of flights from Copenhagen to Paris from Momondo mock service
+Fetch list of Copenhagen to Paris flights from Momondo mock service

 :rocket: The speed of fetching data and showing them is super-fast in compare to the original app. :rocket: